AleyMohammed/Real-Time-Flight-Tracking-Pipeline/README.md

 ---

-# ✈️ Flight Radar 2024 - Real-Time Flight Tracking Pipeline
+# ✈️ Real-Time Flight Tracking Pipeline

 I built a project that simulates a **real-time flight tracking system** (like AirRadar 2024) using a modern data engineering pipeline.
 I generated fake flight events, streamed them through Kafka, processed them with Spark, stored them in PostgreSQL, and visualized them using Streamlit.